puppetlabs/puppet-docs/source/guides/faq.markdown

 ## I have found a security issue in Puppet.
 Who do I tell?

-Reductive Labs and the Puppet project take security very seriously.
+Puppet Labs and the Puppet project take security very seriously.
 We handle all security problems brought to our attention and ensure that they are corrected within a reasonable time frame.